solana-foundation/developer-content/content/courses/native-onchain-development/deserialize-instruction-data.md

 ```

 Next, define a `MovieReviewPayload` struct.
 This will act as an intermediary
-type for deserializtion so it should use the `derive` attribute macro to provide
+type for deserialization so it should use the `derive` attribute macro to provide
 a default implementation for the `BorshDeserialize` trait.

 ```rust